-The core, as the same size as Neptune in our solar system, has mass 2-3 times higher than Neptune, but it is also incredibly dense, with all the material that makes up that mass squashed into an object the same size.
+The core, the same size as Neptune in our solar system, has a mass 2-3 times higher than Neptune, but it is also incredibly dense, with all the material that makes up that mass squashed into an object the same size.

-TOI 849 b lies around a star, much like our own approximately 730 light-years away.
+TOI 849 b lies around a star, much like our own, approximately 730 light-years away.
 It orbits so close to its host star that a year is a mere 18 hours, and its surface temperature is around 1800K.

 Astronomers discovered TOI 849 b- located in Neptunian Dessert- in a survey of stars by NASA’s Transiting Exoplanet Survey Satellite (TESS) using a transit method.
 Neptunian Dessert is a region close to stars where we rarely see planets of Neptune’s mass or larger.

 The transit signal was confirmed and refined using observations with ten telescopes of the Warwick-led Next-Generation Transit Survey (NGTS), based at the European Southern Observatory’s Paranal Observatory in Chile.